English UK's student complaints procedure

-If a student has a complaint about their study centre, it is important that they start by outlining the problem to a member of staff there, and then follow the internal procedure.
+If a student has a complaint about their study centre, they must start by outlining the problem to a member of staff at their study centre, and then follow the internal procedure.
 If the student is still not satisfied, he or she can then move on to the external complaints procedure.

 Complaints procedures for students in privately-owned centres